alanvoss/connect_four/README.md

     * you are allowed to do as much background processessing as you want between calls.
     * you are allowed to spin up other processes.
     * the lifecyle of your bot will be around 10 seconds.
-  * if your `GenServer` dies, tough luck.
-There are no `Supervisor`s to keep you alive.
+      * no supervisor will keep it alive (if your `GenServer` dies, tough luck)
+      * it will be started each time a match with your (new) opponent begins
   * if you make a disallowed move (a column that is already full), you also forfeit.

 * create a pull request

 * we'll run a tournament with all the contenders to find the ultimate winner
+  * to pit all contenders against each other

+    `> mix run -e 'ConnectFour.Controller.start_battle'`